 As a result of your Tax and Insurance Account review, your monthly payment amount may increase or decrease.
 If you participate in one of Greater Nevada Mortgage automated payment plans, your payment will be adjusted to reflect the new payment amount.

 Why does my Tax & Insurance Account Disclosure Statement show a shortage in my account?

-If your taxes and/or insurance premiums increased since the last time we reviewed your account, there is a good chance that your escrow account will have a shortage.
+If your taxes and/or insurance premiums increased since the last time we reviewed your account due to carrier or policy changes, then there is a good chance that your escrow account will have a shortage.
 That means we paid more money out of the account during the last year than you put into it.